jerily/trequests/readme.md

 ### Install Dependencies

-Make sure that the build environment has [cURL development packages](https://curl.se/download.html) or build cURL from [sources](https://github.com/curl/curl).
+Make sure that the build environment has [cURL development packages](https://curl.se/download.html).
 For example, on Ubuntu Linux, the development package can be installed using the following commands:

 ```bash
 sudo apt update
 sudo apt install -y libcurl4-openssl-dev
 ```

-or install cURL with dependencies using sources:
+or build [cURL](https://github.com/curl/curl) with dependencies using sources:

 #### Install OpenSSL